COMBINE-lab/shoal/README.md

 ```
 NOTE: shell script can be given executable permission with command: ```chmod +x run_shoal.sh```

 * shoal output:
--- shoal generates `.sf` for each sample in the experiment with naming convention as follows:
+-- shoal generates `.sf` files for each sample in the experiment with naming convention as follows:
 ```bash
 <output_directoty>/<sample_name>_adapt.sf
 ```